STEVE INSKEEP, Host:

 HARRIS: You ever end up with a scenario where you actually have a meltdown?

-Mr. DAVID LOCHBAUM (Union of Concerned Scientists): Training would have helped deal with the challenge they had.
+DAVID LOCHBAUM: Training would have helped deal with the challenge they had.
 But when you're faced with the loss of power for as long as Fukushima went, I think they might have changed the pathway a little bit.
 But I think the destination would have been largely the same.

 HARRIS: And Lochbaum says you can't truly simulate the kind of crisis response we saw at Fukushima, where a lot of the action took place outside the control rooms.
 Workers scrambled around to read dials, fix electrical circuits and struggle with stalled pumps.
 And he adds training might not be enough when a crew is confronting not only severe conditions but simultaneous crises at multiple reactors.